Doctor Manhattan: The New 52 and DC Rebirth

-After departing from the Watchmen universe, Manhattan was aware of the DC Universe being filled with hope inside humanity and traveled there to find a place among those people and start a new life.
-But at some point, his visions showed him an arms race among metahumans that caused an incoming "World War III", leading Manhattan to have a confrontation with Superman, and then he saw "nothing".
-This revelation led Manhattan to modify the DC Universe's mainstream timeline to fix the fissures caused by the several Crises across the Multiverse; unaware it was the doing of Perpetua to free herself from the Source Wall.
+After departing from the Watchmen universe, Manhattan was aware of the DC Universe due to blindspots from Marionette and Mimes kid, blindspots that were related to the DC universe, later revealed as cosmic universal hope.
+Dr Manhattan in the DC universe learned there are cosmic forces beyond his understanding and as doomsday clock proceed he learns more and more about the different cosmic forces as well as the cosmic understanding, he learns hope is inside humanity and traveled there to find a place among those people and start a new life (Superman).
+But at some point, his visions showed him a confrontation with Superman, and then he saw "nothing".
+This revelation led Manhattan to try and modify the DC Universe's mainstream timeline to fix the fissures caused by the several Crises across the multiverse; unaware it was the doing of Perpetua to free herself from the Source Wall.
 However, those actions would not get the expected result and would lead to the creation of The New 52.

-During the events of Flashpoint, Manhattan deceived Pandora into convincing Barry Allen to merge three separate timelines (the DC Universe, the Wildstorm Universe, and select Vertigo titles) to create Prime Earth.
+During the events of Flashpoint, it’s speculative that Manhattan deceived Pandora into convincing Barry Allen to merge three separate timelines (the DC Universe, the WildStorm universe, and select Vertigo titles) to create Prime Earth.
 The merger enabled him to erase ten years from the reverted universe, which not only reversed the age of its inhabitants by ten years but also caused the multiple resurrections of several deceased characters.

-In the new timeline, Manhattan prevents the last wizard of the Council of Eternity from revealing to Pandora how to open the skull-shaped box, and kills Owlman and Metron after the former tries to access the secrets of the universe.
-However, the Convergence caused by Brainiac and Telos restored the Multiverse, bringing back the pre-Flashpoint timeline.
+In the new timeline, it is speculated that Manhattan prevents the last wizard of the Council of Eternity from revealing to Pandora how to open the skull-shaped box, and kills Owlman and Metron after the former tries to access the secrets of the universe.
+However, the Convergence caused by Brainiac and Telos restored the multiverse, bringing back the pre-Flashpoint timeline.

-Doctor Manhattan used Abra Kadabra to trap Wally West within the Speed Force, and this modification in the timeline also caused the other speedsters Jesse Quick, Bart Allen, Jay Garrick, and Max Mercury to be removed from history and trapped in the Speed Force.
+It’s speculative that Manhattan used Abra Kadabra to trap Wally West within the Speed Force, and this modification in the timeline also caused the other speedsters Jesse Quick, Bart Allen, Jay Garrick, and Max Mercury to be removed from history and trapped in the Speed Force.
 However Wally West was saved by Barry, therefore initiating the events of DC Rebirth.
-Doctor Manhattan then kills Pandora after she finally realizes that he was the one responsible for all of the sins for which she had been blamed.
+It’s speculative that Manhattan then kills Pandora after she finally realizes that he was the one responsible for all of the sins for which she had been blamed.
 Barry and Batman later began investigating the unknown force behind these changes, learning from Lilith Clay that "Manhattan" was a prominent thought in Kadabra's mind when he claimed responsibility for removing Wally from history.